Scenic Rim Regional Council

 - Education (987 people or 8.0%)

-In combination these three fields accounted for 3,321 people in total or 26.9% of the .
+In combination these three fields accounted for 3,321 people in total or26.9% of All industries.

-In comparison, the Public Administration and Safety workforce within Scenic Rim Regional Council employed 16.5% in Management and Commerce; 10.0% in Engineering and Related Technologies; and 4.0% in Education.
+In comparison, the Public Administration and Safety workforce in Scenic Rim Regional Council employed 16.5% in Management and Commerce; 10.0% in Engineering and Related Technologies and 4.0% in Education.

 - A larger percentage of local workers qualified in the field of Education (8.0% compared to 4.0%)